Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

 ## Chat

+- SH message does not work
+  - &r&9Party &8> &6[MVP&3++&6] vadim31&f: &rDOUBLE HOOK: I caught a The Sea Emperor!
+  - &r&9Party &8> &6[MVP&3++&6] vadim31&f: &rI caught a The Sea Emperor!
+- Wiki Tiki msg sometimes not compacted
+- Skyhanni's "Hide empty chat messages" settings fully hides all custom messages written to the chat by CT. (???)
+  - I'm not gonna fix it but just to remember.

 ## Alerts

 - Player name in alert has no formatting (CT issue)
   - Player.getDisplayName().toString() returns §r§8[§r§c469§r§8] §rMoonTheSadFisher§r §r§7α - no color code before nick
 - Alert on non fishing armor fully disabled
 - Test alerts on Pet drops with SH "pet rarity in chat" enabled/disabled